nuxtlabs/monarch-mdc/README.md

 ### Formatter

-If you'd like to integrate MDC formatting into your Monaco Editor instance, you can also register the formatter provider.
-The initial setup looks the similar as above for the language syntax, but we'll also register a set or formatting providers.
+If you'd like to integrate MDC formatting into your Monaco Editor instance, you can also register the document format provider.
+The initial setup looks similar, but we'll also register a set of formatting providers and some additional editor instance config options.

-1. The `registerDocumentFormattingEditProvider` below registers the document format provider which enables the "Format Document" action in the editor's Command Palette along with the built-in keyboard shortcut.
+1. The `registerDocumentFormattingEditProvider` registers the document format provider which enables the "Format Document" action in the editor's Command Palette along with the built-in keyboard shortcut.
-2. You can also enable the `registerOnTypeFormattingEditProvider` along with the `formatOnType: true` config setting to auto-format the document as the user types.
+2. You can also enable the `registerOnTypeFormattingEditProvider` along with enabling the `formatOnType` config setting to auto-format the document as the user types.
 The `autoFormatTriggerCharacters` property allows you to customize the characters that trigger auto-formatting in your editor instance.
 Below, it is configured to a newline character `/n`, but feel free to customize the options for your project.

 > [!Note]
-> Since the format provider utilizes spaces for indention, we will also add a few **required** configuration properties to the Monaco Editor instance below.
+> Since the format provider utilizes spaces for indention, we will also configure the editor to insert spaces for tabs.

 ```js
 import * as monaco from 'monaco-editor'